 These reports operate under each individual funder's grant cycle, so reports may be due at the same time or consecutively.
 The reports are comprehensive and sometimes complicated.
 The SPC reporting format is a new and evolving format released during 2011.
-CDC advises that they intend to merge their funding opportunities for HIV, STD and TB in the near future, although they intend to maintain separate reporting.
+CDC has merged their funding opportunities for HIV, STD and TB as well as reporting requirements to one report versus four (4) individual reports.